aseure/pop/README.md

 The `pop.GenerateFromRoot` does the same as `pop.Generate` but will produce the resulting files and directories within the providided directory path.
 It also returns a non-nil error if anything went wrong during the generation.
+If the root directory already exists, it will be deleted first.

 ## Example